sosia-dev/sosia/docs/functioning.rst

 6. Started publishing around the same year as the scientist
 7. In the year of treatment, has about the same number of co-authors
 8. In the year of treatment, has about the same number of citations (excluding self-ciations)
+9. Optional: is affiliated to a similar institution (from a user-provided list of affiliations)

 You obtain results after only four steps: